Deep1218/reusable/README.md

 # OTP UI

 This project is about OTP UI.
-You can customize OTP length form title and description.
+You can customize OTP length, form title and description.

 ## Project Prerequisite